 The findings did however suggest that a modified, tangible record of contact with police was considered a possible positive contribution to an improved policing service.
 The final evaluation report can be accessed below:

 Victoria Police proposes to progress a state-wide rollout of a business contact card as outlined in the Equality is not the same - Year Three Report (December 2016).

-The details on the business car are yet to be finalised, however, the provision of this card will continue our commitment to accountable and transparent policing, and ensure an element of self-regulation.
+The details on the business card are yet to be finalised, however, the provision of this card will continue our commitment to accountable and transparent policing.

-Full details regarding this initiative will be released in late 2017.
+Full details regarding this initiative will be released in early 2018.